falkirks/PluginNinja/README.md

 **This project isn't yet in a working state.**

-Ever thought to yourself how silly installing a plugin?
-Have you ever read the supposedly **simple** installation instructions and though to yourself, these aren't that simple at all.
+Ever thought to yourself how silly installing a plugin is?
+Have you ever read the supposedly **simple** installation instructions and thought, these aren't simple at all.
 You have to like...drag and drop something, that's pretty hard in the world of today.
 There is good news!
-Once you install PluginNinja, you will never have to manage plugins in such a boring way.
+Once you install PluginNinja, you will never have to manage plugins in such a boring way again.

 ### Installing PluginNinja
 * Click on "Releases" and find the latest `.phar` file.